BabakBar/AutoSpendTracker/README.md

 ## Intro

-Hola!
-I'm thrilled to share this project that made my life in Mexico simpler and more fun.
-Moving from Europe, I found myself juggling expenses across different currencies – day-to-day costs in MXN Peso, some in EURO, and subscriptions in Dollars.
-It was the perfect opportunity to blend some Python, Cloud, and power of AI to craft a auto-spending tracker.
+happy to share this project that made my life in Mexico simpler and more fun. moving from europe, i found myself spending across different currencies – day-to-day costs in MXN Peso, some in EURO, and subscriptions in Dollars.
+It was a nice opportunity to blend some Python, Cloud, and power of AI to craft a auto-spending tracker.

 ## Project Overview

-This is a tool I built to track, categorize, and monitor my spending from multiple accounts, starting with Wise & PayPal, which I use the most.
+This is a tool i built to track, categorize, and monitor my spending from multiple accounts, starting with Wise & PayPal, which I use the most.
 It utilizes Google Vertex AI 'Gemini Pro' to process and analyze my transaction data.

 *Overall, this is how the entire project works.*